 He wasn’t wrong.

-That’s quite a name-drop and makes it a worthwhile visit just for those!
+That’s quite a list and makes it a worthwhile visit just for those!

 But the reason I was here, was to make the most of the remarkable late February weather, and snap me some iconic photos of the beautiful city of Edinburgh.

 So having left my dad at the bottom, and scaled the 143 steps to the top of the Nelson Monument, here are my best efforts.

 If these don’t convince you to visit Calton Hill I don’t know what will!?

 All of these photos were taken from the top of The Nelson Monument and show the different views available from the top of Calton Hill.

 Arthur’s Seat, Holyroodhouse Palace, Dynamic Earth and the Scottish Parliament